Faults (film): Release

 The film had its world premiere at the SXSW on March 9, 2014, followed by additional screenings on March 10, 12 and 13.
 It was also screened at the Maryland Film Festival on May 9 and May 10, as well as at the Fantasia Festival on July 18 and July 24.
 Faults screened at the London FrightFest Film Festival on August 24.
 The film played at the Australian Film Festival on August 16, and also at the AFI Fest from November 6 to 13.

 On August 26, it was reported that Screen Media Films had picked up Faults for theatrical release on March 6, 2015 and to run on Video on demand.

 Reception

 Faults has received positive response since its release.
-Rotten Tomatoes has given Faults an approval score of 91% based on 32 select reviews.
+Rotten Tomatoes has given Faults an approval score of 92% based on 37 select reviews.
+The website's critics consensus reads, "Faults explores the cult dynamic to fascinating effect, bolstered by an outstanding cast and sharp work from writer-director Riley Stearns."
 Many reviewers commended the film's off-kilter black comedy that underlies the plot; The Hollywood Reporter says, "Faults is not what it seems.
 Though a black-comic atmosphere persists, the debut feature is serious about manipulation and brainwashing, and a quietly commanding performance by Mary Elizabeth Winstead helps establish that seriousness".
 In a 4.5/5 review, Bloody Disgusting calls it "a modern cult thriller [... that] manages to be laugh out loud funny in a manner that doesn't even come close to undercutting its central objective".
 IndieWire's writeup that gives it a grade of B+ praises the film's cast, saying "Much of the odd comedic formula emerges from a pair of carefully orchestrated lead performances".